sage0711/tesla8877/README.md

 ## Full Stack Mobile & Web Engineer
 ### Hi there! 👋

-I'm Ishihara Yuudai, a skilled Full Stack Mobile & Web Engineer with a passion for building scalable applications and creating seamless user experiences.
+I'm Red Lion, a skilled Full Stack Mobile & Web Engineer with a passion for building scalable applications and creating seamless user experiences.
 With over 5 years of experience in the tech industry, I am proficient in developing end-to-end software solutions for both web and mobile platforms.

 <p align="center">
   <img src="./redfirelion.jpg" alt="Red Lion" width="100%" height="auto"/>